The Rarest of Sears Homes

-When I was in the Chicago area this Spring, I spent a few days with my friend Rebecca Hunter.
+In 2010, I visited Chicago and spent a few days with my friend Rebecca Hunter.
 After tooling around town looking at lots and lots of Sears Homes, we sat down in her beautiful dining room and made a list of the Sears Homes that neither one of us had ever seen.

 It’s been my experience that the 60 most popular Sears Homes represented about 90% of their sales.
 Over and over again, we see the same designs, the Mitchells and Lynnhavens and Gladstones and Craftons and Argyles, etc. Sears offered 370 designs of Sears Homes, and of those 370 designs, there are 108 designs that neither Rebecca nor I have ever seen.
 This is quite remarkable, as the two of us have seen something approaching 10,000 Sears Homes.
 That’s a lot of Sears Homes.